 Situated in a former munitions factory, Het HEM is a new home for contemporary culture.

 Together with today’s visionaries, we develop multidisciplinary art programmes that shed new light on the world around us.
 Central to this is a playful and open approach in both creating and experiencing art.
-In addition to our exhibition spaces, Het HEM has a living room with a library, a café restaurant with a reading table and a terrace on the waterfront, and a hi-fi bar.
+In addition to our exhibition spaces, Het HEM has a living room with a library, a café restaurant with a library and a terrace on the waterfront, and a hi-fi music bar.
 On top of that, Het HEM houses Restaurant Europa.

 ‘Culture happens in communities.’

 Our programme changes with the seasons.
 We present a new Chapter four times a year, each taking you into the world of today’s creative makers and thinkers: individuals who broaden our horizons through their personal stories, professional practice and perspectives.
 With them as our discussion partners, we develop a unique programme based on their philosophy, as a guide for new directions of thought.
 In addition, we offer a platform to various disciplines such as the visual arts, dance, music, light and sound art, theatre and film, as well as science, politics and philosophy.

 Het HEM Foundation is a foundation affiliated with Het HEM BV that has an ANBI status, with an independent board – providing a broad and international network in the arts sector and the socio-cultural domain – and a single manager appointed by Het HEM’s board.
 Het HEM Foundation has been commissioned to produce a multidisciplinary programme that largely takes place within Het HEM and appeals to a broad local, national and international audience.
 Our programme focuses on experimentation, human values, the experience of art and the unique context of our building.